Sunday, March 23, 2025

 What did you learn about cinematography and filming?

 For this project, I did tons and tons of research as you can see in my blogs.
-Whether it was filmed in similar genres, color schemes, or font, the list is endless I learned a ton.
+Whether it was films in similar genres, color schemes, or fonts, the list is endless I learned a ton.
 Before this class, I took film in middle school so I already had a small idea of camera angles, camera movement, lighting, costumes, etc. However, actually combining all of these aspects made this process magical.
-Figuring out what angle to use to portray a specific scene and feeling, perhaps of Gianna getting ready to train, Taking multiple shots to ensure success, and instructing the actor(s) of what to do, all while making decisions left and right was hectic but genuinely fun.
+Figuring out what angle to use to portray a specific scene and feeling, perhaps of Gianna getting ready to train, taking multiple shots to ensure success, and instructing the actor(s) of what to do, all while making decisions left and right was hectic but genuinely fun.
 I gained a deeper understanding of all of these techniques working together to develop a theme or purpose.

 How did your editing and post-production skills develop?